harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 ## Genome Organization:

 In order to understand Hi-C, we must give context for the technology.

 Because Hi-C aims to analyze the organization of the genome, we will first talk about genome organization.

 <img src="images/genome-organization.png" width="500" height="200" />

 ###### Image Source [[1]](#spatial-genome-organization-from-development-to-disease-frontiers-in-cell-and-developmental-biology-718)

-&nbsp;

 #
 ### Chromosome Territories: